reaganmcf/alexa-dynamodb-crud/README.md

 };
 ```

 This is very similar besides the `getItem(params)` operation as well as what we return.
 Unlike the other cases, we need to get the `phone_number` property back to the `ReadContactIntent`, so we return `res.Item.phone_number.S` to do so.
-Now, lets update `ReadContactIntent`
+Now, lets update `ReadContactIntent`.

 ```js
 const ReadContactIntent = {